webexone/webexone.github.io/LTRCCT-2013-simplified/LTRCCT-2013/Lab3_Chat.md

 <br/>
 <br/>

-- In the resulting window, select a service under which this asset would be managed
+- In the resulting window, select a service under which this asset would be managed.
+This service will be Service_0XX you created in the prior steps

 <img align="middle" src="new_images\Lab3_chat\lab3_2_register_app_to_service_png" width="600" />
 <br/>